cloudacademy/angular-instructor-demos/07-custom-directive/README.md

         ```
         > _In this example, the content within the `<p>` will only be rendered if the appIsAuth property in the component is true.
 Otherwise, the content will not be displayed._

-### 3.3 Start The Application
+### 3.4 Inspect Changes

 1. Start Angular Development Server if not yet started:

     ```.bash
-    npx -p @angular/cli ng serve  --host 0.0.0.0
+    npx -p @angular/cli ng serve
     ```
     > _Otherwise refresh the browser tab to see updated view._

-2. Inspect the Rendered Screen, you should see title `calab` being reversed.
+2. Inspect the Rendered Screen, you should see "You have access to privileged information." paragraph.